-As one of the founding members of the European Union, Belgium emphasises that the EU is also a political project and that it can and must play an important role with regard to external relations.
-The European Union has a key role to play in the protection of its citizens and in the global promotion of its vital interests in an increasingly unsafe world.
+As one of the founding members of the European Union, Belgium considers that the EU is also a political project and that it can and must play an important role with regard to external relations.
+The European Union has a key role to play in the protection of its citizens and in the global promotion of its interests in the world.

-For Belgium, the fundamental values the EU stands for - such as human rights, democracy, good governance and the rule of law - should remain the guiding principles for the EU’s external action.
-The EU has to promote these values in its foreign policy, defend them in its dialogues at bilateral and multilateral level and include them as a key element in its legal and institutional ties with other countries, regions or sub-regions in the world.
+Belgian foreign policy is firmly embedded in European policy.
+In response to increasingly complex global challenges, Belgium considers the European approach essential when it comes to defending our values, our interests and shaping our future.
+Consequently, the interplay between Belgian and European foreign policies operates continuously.
+For Belgium, the fundamental values embodied by the EU - such as human rights, democracy, good governance and the rule of law, among others - should remain the guiding principles for the EU’s external action.
+The EU has to promote these values in its foreign policy, defend them in its dialogues at bilateral and multilateral levels and include them as a key element in its legal and institutional ties with other countries, regions or sub-regions in the world.

-Belgium considers that, geographically speaking, the European Union should pay particular attention to its neighbouring countries, both in the east and in the south, and to the entire region of the Middle East.
-The developments in those regions have a direct impact on the European Union and its Member States and therefore require special consideration.
-Yet, the attention of the European Union can and may not be limited to this geographical area, as situations and developments occurring at one side of the planet can spread to the other side.
-Given its widespread physical presence in these regions, the European Union must also be aware of what happens in Africa, Asia, North and Latin America and Oceania.
+Belgium considers that, geographically speaking, the European Union should primarily focus its attention on its neighbouring countries, both in the East and in the South.
+Developments in those regions have direct consequences on the European Union and its Member States and therefore require special consideration.
+Considering the global interdependence at the core of international relations in the 21st century, the attention of the European Union cannot be limited to this geographical area, and the Union must also be informed and active throughout the world

-The developments in today’s world show how closely intertwined internal and external evolutions are.
-Belgium therefore urges the EU to adopt a comprehensive approach when it comes to its external action, establishing a link between its internal and external policies and pursuing coherent and mutually reinforcing policies.
-The major global challenges such as climate change, migration, the fight against terrorism and securing energy supply with a view to the future are only a few areas where the EU has to take coordinated and coherent action.
-As a founding member, Belgium will position itself as a reliable partner and help strengthen the EU’s external action.
+Current global developments show quite clearly how closely intertwined internal and external evolutions are.
+Belgium therefore urges the EU to adopt a comprehensive approach when it comes to its external action pursuing a coherent policy with mutually reinforcing internal and external poles.
+Major global challenges such as climate change, the fight against terrorism, securing energy supply in the long run, migration are only a few areas where the EU has to take coordinated and coherent action.
+As a founding member, Belgium behaves as a reliable partner and is actively involved in shaping the EU external action.